stuartblackburnvmware/tmc-tap-vcf/README.md

 # TAP on VCF with TMC Guide
 This guide's purpose is to quickly stand up TAP using TMC in a VCF environment.
+Multiple TAP clusters will be created for the various sites and profiles.
+A shared-services cluster will also be created to host services such as Vault, Harbor, etc.

 ## Prereqs
 * TKGS is deployed with AVI
-* TKGS namespace created to be used for this new cluster
+* TKGS namespaces created for each required cluster
 * bitnamicharts project created on Harbor instance

 ## Tools